-We are hosting a series of highly focused, business-led events crafted to create a forum for business leaders and visionaries alike to identify the issues and investigate the possible progressive solutions required to meet those mandated targets.
-The programme of events will focus on innovation, industry trends, industrial practices and technological developments, all with the aim to arrive at a set of agreed strategies that will help industry set our own goals to meet the political objectives.
+The Malin Group worked with an array of outstanding partners, to deliver a series of highly focused, business-led events crafted to create a forum for business leaders and visionaries alike to identify the issues and investigate the possible progressive solutions required to meet those mandated targets.
+The programme of events focused on innovation, industry trends, industrial practices and technological developments, and delivered a set of goals that together we will be working to achieve.

 Shipping's voyage to zero

-In partnership with ZESTA, Ship ZERO°’ will chart a course to true zero emissions using the waypoints of existing technologies and innovations, combining perspectives and experiences from a wide range of industry stakeholders to plot a course through the stormy seas of regulation, finance, new technological developments and fuel uncertainty.
-The deliverable will be a collaborative and interactive navigational chart (‘Charging to True Zero°’), to be shared with COP26 delegates, shipping and energy industry stakeholders as well as being delivered to the IMO, in both written report and film formats.
+In partnership with ZESTA, Ship ZERO° laid out a course to true zero emissions using the waypoints of existing technologies and innovations, combining perspectives and experiences from a wide range of industry stakeholders to plot a course through the stormy seas of regulation, finance, new technological developments and fuel uncertainty.
+The deliverable was a collaborative and interactive navigational chart (‘Charging to True Zero°’), which was shared with COP26 delegates, shipping and energy industry stakeholders as well as delivered to the IMO, in both written report and film formats.

 Featuring a wealth of international speakers, interactive sessions and keynote address from Peter Thomson.

-Partnering with Mainstream and the Global Wind Energy Council, the conference will see key industry stakeholders, global and regional (Scotland and UK) coming together to discuss how offshore wind is the energy system of tomorrow and will be the backbone to a new power system.
-It will feature slots hosted by the Global Wind Energy Council discussing emerging markets and the role of new technologies and SuperNode will discuss how Scotland could become energy independent and export energy to Europe using a Supergrid.
+Partnering with Mainstream and the Global Wind Energy Council, the conference saw key industry stakeholders, global and regional (Scotland and UK) come together to discuss how offshore wind is the energy system of tomorrow and will be the backbone to a new power system.
+It featured slots hosted by the Global Wind Energy Council discussing emerging markets and the role of new technologies and SuperNode discussed how Scotland could become energy independent and export energy to Europe using a Supergrid.

-In collaboration with NHS Ocean and partnering with Lloyd’s Register, this conference will discuss the urgent need for stakeholders in all sectors to commit to building resilient and sustainable supply chains during international climate change summit COP26.
+In collaboration with NHS Ocean and partnering with Lloyd’s Register, this conference discussed the urgent need for stakeholders in all sectors to commit to building resilient and sustainable supply chains during international climate change summit COP26.

-A panel of speakers from different stakeholder groups will debate and discuss why and how we need sustainable supply chains from their own perspectives – and agree actions that need to be taken now to facilitate meaningful change.
+A panel of speakers from different stakeholder groups debated and discussed why and how we need sustainable supply chains from their own perspectives – and agreed actions that need to be taken now to facilitate meaningful change.

-Panellists include leaders from NHS Oceans who will discuss the need to procure medical equipment and goods more sustainably as well as the ocean’s essential role in human health and wellbeing; Lloyd’s Register Foundation talking about ‘ocean citizenship’ and the High Level Climate Champions shipping lead emphasising the need for urgent collaboration and commitment to zero carbon shipping.
+Panellists included Richard Hixson from NHS Oceans, who discussed the need to procure medical equipment and goods more sustainably as well as the ocean’s essential role in human health and wellbeing and Lloyd’s Register Foundation who talked about ‘ocean citizenship’ and the High Level Climate Champions shipping lead emphasising the need for urgent collaboration and commitment to zero carbon shipping.

 the pivot project

-The It’s Time to Pivot event, which people can join in person or online, is to explore the potential for diverse collaborations of people from around the world to use systems thinking and modelling and AI-based research tools to help communities become more sustainable and to help guide policymakers.
+The It’s Time to Pivot event explored the potential for diverse collaborations of people from around the world to use systems thinking and modelling and AI-based research tools to help communities become more sustainable and to help guide policymakers.

-Hosted at the iconic South Rotunda, just meters from the official COP summit blue and green zones, the event will enable anyone who is interested to contribute to the discussion and help shape the future of society.
-It will conclude with a book signing by the moderator, Stephen Hamm, author of The Pivot: Addressing Global Problems Through Local Action, which follows the journey of Pivot Projects and was published by Columbia University Press.
+The event encouraged anyone who is interested ,to contribute to the discussion and help shape the future of society.
+It concluded with a book signing by the moderator, Stephen Hamm, author of The Pivot: Addressing Global Problems Through Local Action, which follows the journey of Pivot Projects and was published by Columbia University Press.

-We are partering up with Young Enterprise Scotland to host a ‘hackaton’, enabling a selection of primary and secondary school pupils to tackle a shipping related challenge.
-The children will be mentored by a selection of marine experts as well as YES; then they will present their solutions to a panel of guest judges.
-All school pupils taking part will also be offerend the opportunity to share their hopes and aspirations for #cop26glasgow.
+We partnered with Young Enterprise Scotland and My Climate Path, to host a ‘hackathon’, enabling a selection of primary and secondary school pupils to tackle a shipping related challenge.
+The children were mentored by a selection of marine experts as well as YES; they then presented their fantastic, creative solutions to a panel of guest judges.
+All school pupils taking part were also offered the opportunity to share their hopes and aspirations for #cop26glasgow.